Edinburgh Tram POS

 These concepts could have been fun…

+But I’m sure all of us have experienced a kiosk screen before.
+They’re often slow and glitchy.
 Adding a big scrolling interaction would likely have been an even more frustrating experience.

 Was there a better way to reduce the options?

+Every station has a machine on both sides of the track.
 Which means we can suggest a handful of stations the customer will likely want to go to from the station they’re at.

 And these smart suggestions would vary at each station.